 These include tools available in the MakerSpace, and are programmed with feeds and speeds already.
 Be aware these speeds may need to be adjusted based on the actual composition of the material being cut.

-These can be imported into Fusion by right clicking on the 'Local' tool library -> Import Tool Library, or: How to import a cloud tool library
+These can be imported into Fusion by right clicking on the 'Local' tool library -> Import Tool Library, or: How to import a cloud tool library.

-Fusion 360 Tool Libraries (Google Drive)
+Some Fusion 360 Tool Libraries can be found here (Google Drive).

 MakerSpace Fusion 360 CAM Guide

 Fusion 360 Tutorials

 NYC CNC (Fusion 360 & Tormach specific tutorials)